ancile-project/ancile/README.md

 except you need to obtain certificates differently.

 1. Setup [Docker](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04), [Elixir](https://elixir-lang.org/install.html) and [Node.JS](https://nodejs.org/en/download/package-manager/).
-1. Install postgresql: `pip install postgres`.
+1. Install postgresql: `pip install postgres` (alternatively on OSX install w/Homebrew or for GUI use the Postgres App).
 1. Create dev.secret.exs in the config directory using template below.
 Replace hostname with localhost.
+Replace keyfile with keyfile from dev.exs.
+Replace cacertfile and certfile with keyfile from dev.exs
 1. Fetch dependencies: `mix deps.get` and build the project: `mix`.
+Might need to create a Postgres role (i.e. user) for yourself and the ancile_dev_db database.
 1. Get SSL certificates (run `mix phx.gen.cert` locally and use LetsEncrypt remotely)
    1. For the local deployment just check SSL location in `dev.exs`
    1. Create empty `dev.secret.exs`.
 For remote deployment put the following config: